flosskosova/foss4g-2023/_pages/_content/register.md

 The social programme of FOSS4G conference (28 - 30 June):

 - Ice Breaker Event - Wednesday, June 28, 2023 - 18:00-21:00
-  A light cocktail will be offered to all registered participants in the garden of the congress center.
+  Food and drinks will be offered to all registered participants in front of the Exhibition Area.
 - Gala Dinner - Thursday, June 29, 2023 - 19:00
-  A seated and standup dinner will be organized at the Outdoor Stage within Innovation and Training Park Prizren.
+  A seated and standing dinner will be organized at the Outdoor Stage within Innovation and Training Park Prizren.
+- Closing Reception - Friday, June 30, 2023 - 18:00
+ All members of the FOSS4G association, friends and interested parties are cordially invited to afternoon drinks at the end of FOSS4G 2023 from 17:00 at the Main Building.